andy-maier/pytest-easy-server/README.rst

       $ pip install pytest-tars

-  When pytest runs, it will automatically find the plugin and will show its version, e.g.:
+  When Pytest runs, it will automatically find the plugin and will show its version, e.g.:

   .. code-block:: text